Our Mission

 Institute for Asian Pacific American Leadership & Advancement

-The Institute for Asian Pacific American Leadership & Advancement was established in 2011 to build capacity through our chapters and partnerships with local and national AAPI organizations.
+The Institute for Asian Pacific American Leadership & Advancement was established in 2011 to build capacity through our chapters and partnerships with local and national AANHPI organizations.
 Alongside our sister organization, APALA, we hope to ensure broader education, civic engagement, and capacity building for our communities.

 IAPALA is a 501(c)(3) non-profit organization and any contributions to IAPALA are tax-deductible in accordance with IRS regulations.
 Donate to IAPALA today.